Fixed-Relative-Switched Threshold Strategies for Consensus Tracking Control of Nonlinear Multiagent Systems: Event-Triggered Controller Design

-In this portion, it is introduced a switch-threshold strategy.
+We now introduce a switched-threshold strategy.
 The relative-threshold approach adjusts the threshold based on the control signal's magnitude, allowing for longer update intervals when the signal is huge and more precise control as the signal nears zero, thus improving performance.
 However, a very large control signal can lead to significant measurement errors and abrupt changes during updates.
 In contrast, the fixed-threshold strategy maintains a consistent upper limit on measurement errors, regardless of signal size.
-Considering these aspects, we propose the following switched-threshold strategy.
-The triggering condition is defined as follows:
+Then we propose the control strategy whose switching gate $G$ and the triggering condition are defined below: With $t\in[t_s,t_{s+1})$, we have Since the switched-threshold strategy employs an identical control law for both the fixed-threshold and relative-threshold strategies, the ultimate bounds for tracking and stabilization errors remain consistent with those of the above two.